Parks and Recreation Special Events

 See map below for traffic routing.
 Click image to enlarge.

 The entry deadline for the annual coloring contest has passed.
 But you can still download and print the flyer below and to color just for fun.

 - Age groups: Preschool (3 - 4 years), Kindergarten, 1st, 2nd, 3rd, and 4th grades.

 - Complete the drawing on a printout of page 2 of the PDF linked above using markers, crayons or colored pencils.

 - Coloring contest entries are due by Monday, October 19, 2020 at 4:30 p.m.

 1st, 2nd, and 3rd place prizes will be awarded for each age group.

-The Citywide Halloween Drive-Thru Boo! is presented by the Recreation Division of the City of Bloomington Parks and Recreation Department and is co-sponsored by the Bloomington Optimist Club and Northwestern Health Sciences University.
+The Citywide Halloween Drive-Thru Boo! is presented by the Recreation Division of the City of Bloomington Parks and Recreation Department and is co-sponsored by the Bloomington Optimist Club.